The Pemberton Tramway Company Pty Ltd ABN 60

 The stopping places on this line are Pemberton, Cascade Siding, Brockman Siding, Warren River Bridge, Dual Culvert, Yeagerup, Twin Karri Halt, Dombakup, Terry and Northcliffe.
 Tram services do not stop at all stopping places.

-Special return services for group bookings can be operated on any day.
-These services can be to Cascade Siding or Warren River Bridge, departing at 8:30 am, 12:45 pm or 4:00 pm.
-Cascade Siding service can also operate at 12:45 pm, which is of 55 minutes duration.
+Special return services for group bookings can be operated on any operating day.
+Services to Cascades, departing at 8:30 am, 12:00 pm or 4:00 pm.

 There are two level crossings with active protection, which is automatically activated by the approaching train, with manual switches also provided for lighter vehicles.
 All other recognised level crossings on this line have passive protection.